kaimast/geni-lib3/docs/source/intro/vagrant.rst

 geni-lib can be installed on any platform that supports Vagrant using the instructions below.

+Two variants of the Vagrant environment can be created - a *lite* version that only contains ``geni-lib`` and should only be used by developers that are accustomed to working with Vagrant or similar environments, and a *lab* version that is more fully-featured and should be used by new ``geni-lib`` users or those using ``geni-lib`` for a class or conference tutorial.

+The documentation here currently only covers the *lab* version.

-The Vagrant VM created by this process automatically sets up your geni-lib context and provides a web interface for creating `Jupyter <http://jupyter.org>`_ notebooks using GENI resources.
+The Vagrant VM created by this process automatically sets up your geni-lib context and provides a web interface for creating `Jupyter <http://jupyter.org>`_ notebooks using GENI resources, as well as a web-based interface for accessing the VM shell.

 =========================
 Installation Dependencies